apacheignite/documentation/persistence/distributed-persistent-store.md

   ]
 }
 [/block]
-That's it.
-Once the configuration parameter above is added to the cluster node configuration, the Persistent Store will be enabled and all the data as well as indexes will be stored both in memory and on disk cluster wide.
+Once this is done, the Persistent Store will be enabled and all the data, as well as indexes, will be stored both in memory and on disk across all the cluster nodes.
 [block:callout]
 {
   "type": "success",
   "title": "Persistent Store Root Path",
-  "body": "By default all the data as well as write-ahead log files described below will be persisted under Apache Ignite working directory (`${IGNITE_HOME}/work`).
-Use `PersistentStoreConfiguration.setPersistentStorePath(...)` method to change the default directory.
-Also, as it will be shown below, there is a way to set a dedicated directory for the Write-Ahead Log file and its archives using special `PersistentStoreConfiguration` parameters."
+  "body": "By default, all the data is persisted in the Apache Ignite working directory (`${IGNITE_HOME}/work`).
+Use `PersistentStoreConfiguration.setPersistentStorePath(...)` method to change the default directory."
 }
 [/block]
+Having the Persistent Store enabled, you're no longer need to fit all the data in RAM.
+The disk will store all the data and indexes you have while a subset will be kept in RAM.
+This is beneficial when you have limited physical memory resources or wish to store and query historical data in Apache Ignite.
+Taking this into account, if a page is not found in RAM, then the page memory will request it from the Persistent Store.
+The subset that is to be stored in the off-heap memory is defined by [eviction policies](https://apacheignite.readme.io/docs/evictions#section-page-based-eviction) you use for memory regions.
 [block:api-header]
 {
   "title": "Write-Ahead Log File"
 }
 [/block]
-If [Page Memory](doc:page-memory) doesn't find a page in memory it will go to the Persistent Store to preload it from there.
+If a page is not found in RAM, then the page memory will request it from the Persistent Store.
 This can be easily achieved because all the pages are stored in separate partition files the pages belong to.

 However, when a page is updated in memory the update is not directly written to a respective partition file in Persistent Store because it can affect performance dramatically.
 It's rather appended to the tail of an Apache Ignite node's write-ahead log (WAL) file that is maintained for all the deployed caches.

 The purpose of the WAL file is to propagate updates to disk in the fastest way possible and provide a recovery mechanism for transactional updates written to the Persistent Store.
-Note, that every transactional update is uniquely defined cluster wide, which means that a cluster can always be recovered to the latest successfully committed transaction in case of a crash or restart.
+Note, that every transactional update is uniquely defined cluster-wide, which means that a cluster can always be recovered to the latest successfully committed transaction in case of a crash or restart from the WAL file.
 [block:callout]
 {
   "type": "success",
   "title": "More Details on WAL",
-  "body": "Refer to WAL section on [Persistent Store Internal Design page](https://cwiki.apache.org/confluence/display/IGNITE/Persistent+Store+Internal+Design#PersistentStoreInternalDesign-Write-Ahead-Log) to learn more about WAL implementation in Apache Ignite."
+  "body": "Refer to WAL section on [Persistent Store Internal Design page](https://cwiki.apache.org/confluence/display/IGNITE/Persistent+Store+Internal+Design#PersistentStoreInternalDesign-Write-Ahead-Log) to learn more about WAL implementation details in Apache Ignite."
 }
 [/block]
 Use configuration parameters below to alter WAL file related settings: